Frequently asked questions

 Monday to Friday

 9:00am to 3:00pm

-An out of school hours care program is also approved for the Primary School and is planned to run from 8-9am and 3-6pm.
+An out of school hours care program is also planned for the Primary School, to run from 3-6pm and during school holidays.

 What is the acoustic impact of the school?